Kr1shSharma/Binomial-Tree-Option-Pricing/README.md

 3. **Backtest Strategy:** Enter the stock ticker symbol, start date, and end date, then click "Backtest Strategy" to view the historical data and backtest results.

-## Contributing

-If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.
-Ensure that your code follows the project's coding style and includes appropriate tests.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.